kingyue737/vitify-admin/README.md

 ### Acknowledgement

 Inspired by [vitesse](https://github.com/antfu/vitesse) and [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin) 💖.
-Thanks for every developper for making frontend community better.
+Thanks for every developer for making frontend community better.

 I made this starter template for promptly scaffolding admin projects of my company, along with some good practices I've learned during making these apps.

 Currently, plenty of awesome Vue 2 librarys have not migrated to Vue 3 ecosystem, maybe never 😭.
 There is still a long way to go before the release of version Vuetify v3.1 which includes all components of Vuetify 2.
 So I struggle with bridging perfect DX of Vue 3 to my Vuetify 2 projects.
 It's strongly opinionated, but hope it can help you to avoid detours.

+Don't hesitate to open an issue or a discussion, if you meet any problem.
+The documentations will be ready soon!